NexusFi: Find Your Edge

 The most damaging retail misconception about market making: "If there are market makers, I'll always get good fills."

-More accurate: market makers reduce average trading costs across all participants.
-They don't guarantee tight spreads during extreme volatility, zero slippage on aggressive orders, or unlimited depth at all times.
-Their quoting is endogenous to risk conditions.
-When uncertainty rises, they widen or withdraw — just like any rational risk-taker.
+Market Makers Reduce Average Trading Costs — Not Guaranteed Costs: They do not guarantee tight spreads during extreme volatility, zero slippage on aggressive orders, or unlimited depth at all times.
+Their quoting is endogenous to risk conditions — when uncertainty rises, they widen or withdraw just like any rational risk-taker.

 The presence of market makers means the order book is almost always tradeable.
 It doesn't mean it's always cheap to trade.
 Understanding the difference is what separates traders who manage execution costs effectively from those who don't.